 This programme is focused on developing a range of skills for you to take into the work place in order to enhance the patient/service user experience.

-Each week there will be a variety of sessions that will include lectures, group discussion, debates and presentations, all of which are designed to provide a degree-style experience.
+There will be a variety of sessions that will include lectures, group discussion, debates and presentations, all of which are designed to provide a degree-style experience.
 You will be encouraged to reflect on experiences from the workplace in order to maximise learning opportunities and discuss these experiences within a group setting.

 Assessments include written assignments, workbooks and presentations.
 The aim of the programme is to allow you to develop the skills, knowledge and confidence required to be a successful, caring and resilient health and social care practitioner